 - Conduct historical research as a basis for the identification, conservation, and reconstruction of historic places and materials.

 - Research and prepare manuscripts in support of public programming and the development of exhibits at historic sites, museums, libraries, and archives.

-Historians with little to no experience tend to make between $27920 and $36760 while the more experienced ones make over $80810 per year.
+Historians with little to no experience tend to make between $29270 and $40670 while the more experienced ones can earn over $85700 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Historian is to move to a higher paying state like DC.
-Right now, the highest paying states for Historians are DC, MD, HI, CA and CO.
+One of the easiest ways to increase your salary as a Historian is to move to a higher paying state like DC.
+Right now, the highest paying states for Historians are DC, CA, VA, CO and NJ.

-3 other factors that can increase your salary as A Historian is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Historian is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Historians what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Historians what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.